-Applicant's Facts No double fronted lots will be created as part of this subdivision. and Findings:
+No double fronted lots will be created as part of this subdivision.

-6. Access spacing.
+- 6. Access spacing. - a.

-- a.
 The access spacing standards found in the adopted Transportation System Plan (TSP) shall be applicable to all newly established public street intersections and non-traversable medians.
 Deviation from the access spacing standards may be granted by the City Engineer if conditions are met as described in the access spacing variances section in the adopted TSP. - b.
-Private drives and other access ways are subject to the requirements of
+Private drives and other access ways are subject to the requirements of CDC 48.060.

-Applicant's Facts The Applicant's proposed driveway locations are shown on the site plan Sheet C210.
+The Applicant's proposed driveway locations are shown on the site plan Sheet C210.
 The City's access spacing requirements for new driveways onto a residential local street have been maintained.

 7. Number of access points.
-For single-family (detached and attached), twofamily, and duplex housing types, one street access point is permitted per lot or parcel, when alley access cannot otherwise be provided; except that two access points may be permitted corner lots (i.e., no more than one access per street), subject to the access spacing standards in subsection (B)(6) of this section.
+For single-family (detached and attached), two-family, and duplex housing types, one street access point is permitted per lot or parcel, when alley access cannot otherwise be provided; except that two access points may be permitted corner lots (i.e., no more than one access per street), subject to the access spacing standards in subsection (B)(6) of this section.
 The number of street access points for multiple family, commercial, industrial, and public/institutional developments shall be minimized to protect the function, safety and operation of the street(s) and sidewalk(s) for all users.
 Shared access may be required, in conformance with subsection (B)(8) of this section, in order to maintain the required access spacing, and minimize the number of access points.

 The Applicant is proposing only one access point for each single family lot.
-Lot 2 currently has driveway access to Ridgebrook Drive.
-New driveways will be created for lots 1 and 3 and for the remnant lot.
+Lot 2 Applicant's Facts and currently has driveway access to Ridgebrook Drive.
+New driveways will be created for

+Findings: lots 1, 3 and 4.

-8. Shared driveways.
+- 8. Shared driveways.
 The number of driveway and private street intersections with public streets shall be minimized by the use of shared driveways with adjoining lots where feasible.
-The City shall require shared driveways as a condition of land division or site design review, as applicable, for traffic safety and access management purposes in accordance with the following standards:

-- a.
-Shared driveways and frontage streets may be required to consolidate access onto a collector or arterial street.
+The City shall require shared driveways as a condition of land division or site design review, as applicable, for traffic safety and access management purposes in accordance with the following standards: - Shared driveways and frontage streets may be required to consolidate access onto a collector or arterial street.
 When shared driveways or frontage streets are required, they shall be stubbed to adjacent developable parcels to indicate future extension.
 "Stub" means that a driveway or street temporarily ends at the property line, but may be extended in the future as the adjacent lot or parcel develops.
-"Developable" means that a lot or parcel is either vacant or it is likely to receive additional development (i.e., due to infill or redevelopment potential). - b.
-Access easements (i.e., for the benefit of affected properties) shall be recorded for all shared driveways, including pathways, at the time of final plat approval or as a condition of site development approval. - c.
-Exception.
+"Developable" means that a lot or parcel is either vacant or it is likely to receive additional development (i.e., due to infill or redevelopment potential). - Access easements (i.e., for the benefit of affected properties) shall be recorded b. for all shared driveways, including pathways, at the time of final plat approval or as a condition of site development approval. - C. Exception.
 Shared driveways are not required when existing development patterns or physical constraints (e.g., topography, lot or parcel configuration, and similar conditions) prevent extending the street/driveway in the future.

-Applicant'sThe Applicant is not proposing any shared driveways for the development.
+The Applicant is not proposing any shared driveways for the development.

-Facts and

-Findings: